elastic/kibana/x-pack/plugins/canvas/README.md

 export const plugin = () => new CanvasExamplePlugin();
 ```

-Now, we'll create a simple function definition that we will register on the server.
+Now, we'll create a simple function definition that we will register on the server:

 ```typescript
 const serverFunctions = [